CDSoft/ypp/README.md

 Note: the number or equal signs in long strings is variable, as in Lua long strings

-The special macro `@/` is used to explicitly end an expression when the context is ambiguous.

 The Lua code can be delimited with parentheses or long brackets.
 The code delimited with parentheses shall only contain well-balanced parentheses.
 The long bracket delimiters shall have the same number of